lachenmayer/ansible-raspberry-server/readme.md

 The default password is `raspberry`.

-If you're able to log in, note down the IP address.
+If you're able to log in, replace the IP address in the `hosts` file with your Pi's IP address.

+# 6. Add your SSH key